EsraaATEFibrahim/Esraa/README.md

 Project Title: Sprint 0

+this is the read me from the newly created branch

 description: this sprint is a startup for us (MET 6th sem) to practice and get familiar with github, that got many benifits for the future use of it as well as for our Software Engineering project

 Author: Esraa Ibrahim